Report Supports Police Car Bombing Suspect's Insanity Plea

-BALTIMORE (AP) — A Maryland man accused of pipe-bombing an unoccupied police car has had a mental-health evaluation that supports his insanity plea, but he also faces new federal charges.

-Frederick County State’s Attorney Charlie Smith said Tuesday it could take weeks to sort out the complications involving 23-year-old Kyle Mueller of Thurmont.

-Mueller is charged in state court with 10 counts stemming from an explosion that damaged a Thurmont Police Department SUV in August.
+Mueller faces state charges including malicious destruction and reckless endangerment stemming from an August explosion that damaged a marked, Thurmont Police Department SUV parked outside an officer’s home.

+Mueller told police he bought the bomb-making materials but didn’t remember placing the bomb because he had taken two doses of the sleep medication Ambien earlier that night, according to court records.
+The drug’s possible side effects include memory loss, which has led to the so-called Ambien defense.

+In September, Mueller pleaded not criminally responsible, an insanity defense.
+Last week, prosecutors received the results of a court-ordered mental-health evaluation that concurred with the plea, Smith said.

-Smith says a court-ordered examination concluded that Mueller is not criminally responsible for the incident.
-Prosecutors plan to have their own expert review the report.
+Prosecutors plan to have an independent expert review the report before deciding how to proceed, Smith said.

-Meanwhile, a federal grand jury in Baltimore indicted Mueller last week on four counts stemming from the same incident.
-Smith says he doesn’t know yet if his office will defer to federal prosecutors.
+Meanwhile, a federal grand jury in Baltimore indicted Mueller Thursday on four counts stemming from the same incident.
+He’s charged with transporting and maliciously using explosive materials, and possessing and discharging a destructive device.
+Mueller faces a mandatory 35 years in prison, and could get life, if convicted on all counts.

+Smith said his office could defer to federal prosecutors or continue prosecuting the state case separately.
+A state court finding of not criminally responsible wouldn’t necessarily apply to the federal case, he said.

+Marcia Murphy, a spokeswoman for the Maryland U.S. attorney’s office, said she “wouldn’t want to speculate” on how the state mental-health evaluation could affect the federal case.

 Follow @CBSBaltimore on Twitter and like WJZ-TV | CBS Baltimore on Facebook